-- 1. Resuspend lyophilized peptide powder in dH20 at a concentration of 1 mg/ml to 1.5 mg/ml in a tube with headspace and a tight fitting cap. - 2.
+- Resuspend lyophilized peptide powder in dH2O at a concentration of 1.5 mg/ml in a tube with headspace and a tight fitting cap. - 2.
 Estimate the amount of peptide in the tube and weigh approximately 1 to 2 equal weights of small (average 0.5 to 1 mm diameter) granular charcoal (e.g. for 10 mg peptide, use 10 to 20 mg charcoal).
 If the charcoal granules are larger, they can be broken up to increase surface area.
 Add the charcoal to the peptide solution and tightly cap the tube. - 3.
-Place the tube on agitator (rocker, shaker, rotator, etc) Incubate at room temperature 3 to 5 hours, with mild agitation.
+Place the tube on agitator (rocker, shaker, rotator, etc).
+Incubate at room temperature 3 to 5 hours, with mild agitation.
 Make sure that the charcoal is mixing through the peptide solution, and not simply sitting in the bottom of the tube.
 This can be done by placing the tube on its side and shaking, or by rocking or inverting the tube on a rotator.

-Mixing the vaccine - sample protocol to make about 25 doses of vaccine (about 12 doses plus priming waste)
+Mixing the vaccine

+Protocol 1: Ionic gelation with cationic HACC and anionic TPP as ionic crosslinker - sample protocol to make 10 ml of vaccine (about 12 to 15 doses plus nasal sprayer priming waste)